Grid

 This is a 12 column grid below our breakpoint and switches to a vertical flexbox above our breakpoint.
 Customize the column count as need for each instance.

-This is a one column grid by default, but it can be overridden to any column count we'd like.
-The column count can be adjusted across breakpoints.
-This class is useful for a list of card or items where we want to set an explicit column count on each breakpoint.
+This is a 12 column grid by default, but it can be overridden to any column count we'd like.
+We can reduce the column count across different container sizes like this.

 This utility is used when elements need to break out of our container and go to the edge of the screen.
 An extra column is added to the beginning and end of the grid.
 Those two outer columns expand to fill the width of the screen.
 When using this class, ensure it's not inside a .u-container